 The Orbis Group of funds ('Orbis funds') are managed by Orbis Investment Management Limited.
 A related party relationship exists between Orbis Investment Management Limited and Allan Gray Bermuda Limited, the Investment Manager of the Fund, by virtue of a common ultimate shareholder.
-For the year ended 31 December 2019 and 31 December 2018, no Orbis funds held any shares directly in the Fund.
+At 31 December 2019, Orbis funds and Orbis Investment Management Limited held 852 206 shares of the Fund (2018: 943 455 shares).